Legaeldan/milestone-3/README.md

 - A project I'd be excited to show off to people as a testament to my abilities.
 - Well thought out programming to account for the unpredictability of users.
 - Something that looked professional even for a novice programmer on their first venture in JavaScript and jQuery.
 - To learn and impliment intricate python code that would be impressive to a veteran python programmer.
+- To create an ever expanding database project that users can easily add to, and over time will grow to large repository of information on drink creation.

 ### User Stories